nervosnetwork/rfcs/rfcs/0000-arbitrary-multisig/0000-arbitrary-multisig.md

 (ALGO_FLAG in VLQ encoding) ++ (Public key, public key hash or more composite data) ++ (An optional signature)
 ```

 In other words,  typical `UNLOCKING_SLOT` contains `ALGO_FLAG`, a public key or public key hash, and an optional signature.
-Unlike `IDENTITY`, the `SIGNATURE_FLAG` in `UNLOCKING_SLOT` can be set or cleared, denoting the presence or absense of a signature at the end. `ALGO_ID` tells the correct lengths of public key, public key hash, and the optional signature. `ALGO_FLAG` in a whole determines the total length of the `UNLOCKING_SLOT`.
+Unlike `IDENTITY`, the `SIGNATURE_FLAG` in `UNLOCKING_SLOT` can be set or cleared, denoting the presence or absence of a signature at the end. `ALGO_ID` tells the correct lengths of public key, public key hash, and the optional signature. `ALGO_FLAG` in a whole determines the total length of the `UNLOCKING_SLOT`.

 For `ALGO_ID` of `63`, there might be more data than the public key, the same encoding scheme defined for `IDENTITY` is also used for `UNLOCKING_SLOT`.